-The design-centric Jacquard Hotel, named for the Frenchman who invented a looming process allowing for more complex designs to be woven into fabric, is the fourth hotel in Denver's upscale Cherry Creek North, a neighborhood of sophisticated dining, galleries and shops.
+The design-centric Jacquard, named for the Frenchman who invented a looming process allowing for more complex designs to be woven into fabric, is the fourth hotel in Denver's upscale Cherry Creek North, a neighborhood of sophisticated dining, galleries and shops.
 The Jacquard's sleek design aesthetic surprises with unexpected touches of whimsy and eclectic pieces of art throughout.
 The most romantic spot may be the rooftop bar and lap pool with sweeping sunset and mountain views, but the 201 guest rooms deliver romance, too, with custom furnishings, marble bathrooms, curated artwork and, naturally, custom linens.
 For wedding or anniversary celebrations, a Celebration Curator can assist with every artistic detail.
 Should you desire a gourmet picnic basket to share at one of Denver Botanic Gardens' summer concerts, a Curiosity Curator can arrange that.
 The Jacquard offers excellent dining at Narrative, but all of Cherry Creek is just outside as well.

-The Ramble's lobby sets the romantic tone with its lofty ceiling, cozy leather banquets and plush armchairs and sofas.
-Intimate seating areas, some just for two, are completed with richly colored antique Persian rugs.
-Set into the building's original brick walls are massive windows for an abundance of natural light during the day.
+What's more romantic than a hotel inspired by the French salons of the 17th Century?
+The Ramble lobby sets the romantic tone with its lofty ceiling, cozy leather banquets and plush armchairs and sofas.
+Intimate seating areas, some just for two, are completed with richly colored antique rugs.
+Set into the building's original brick walls are soaring windows for an abundance of natural light during the day.
 Come evening, elegant chandeliers cast a golden glow.
 The overall effect is one of retro charm meets contemporary chic, inviting couples in for a quiet coffee in the morning or creative cocktails at night.
 All 50 guest rooms carry through the design aesthetic with today's technology provided in a sleek space accented with antique rugs on wide-plank wood floors.
-In warm weather, a sweet terrace bar is the spot for cocktails al fresco.
-Located in Denver's RiNo District, The Ramble is a 20-minute walk from Union Station and the perfect hideaway for romantic couples.
+In warm weather, a breezy terrace bar is the spot for cocktails al fresco.
+Larimer Square and Union Station are both within walking distance.